gaehlerm/SoftwareEngineering/README.md

 I hope these simple examples gave you an idea of what good interfaces are about.
 If you design an interface, you should always know your customers.
 What do they do?
 How do they think?
 How will they utilize your product?
 This is of utmost importance.
 A good interface is user-centric.
 It represents the way the user thinks and conceals all the technical details.

-// to the reviewers: remove this example as there are too many of them?

-Combustible car engines operate best at around 2000-3000 rpm.
-At lower rotations, the engine could not operate properly; running it faster makes it inefficient and noisy.
-This problem is mitigated by the gearbox, which allows your car to operate at a wide range of velocities.
-Now, there used to be a minor issue with the gearboxes.
-The user had to manually change gears using a clutch.
-Most car drivers quickly get the hang of it, but it is certainly not user-friendly.
-Most car drivers only want to get to work, the restaurant, etc. They only want to change the speed of the car.
-They do not want to worry about either the gearbox or the clutch in their car!

-Now there is a well-known solution: automatic transmission.
-A car can be driven at any chosen speed, and the automatic transmission will select the most suitable gear.
-Problem solved.
-You pay a small fee for the automatic transmission, but you'll never have to think about it again.
-When you push the gas pedal, you control the speed of your car, while all the technical details are managed by the onboard electronics of your car.
-Now we only have to wait for self-driving cars to eliminate the steering wheel and the gas pedal altogether.

 ## Code Interfaces

 Once again, understanding interfaces in general will enable you to write much better code.
 It's just the same as in the real-world examples above.
 Try to follow the same principles.
 Figuring out what the user really wants makes writing a well-designed interface quite easy.
-Writing some user code examples will help you a lot, as you'll learn in the section [Test Driven Development] on Test Driven Development (TDD).
+Writing some user code examples will help you a lot, as you'll learn in the section [Test Driven Development] (TDD).

 Always define an interface from the user's perspective.
 What does the user want?
 How does he want to use your code?
 These are the important questions to ask.
+Don't just blindly return the values you have.

 An interface that is designed from the engineer's point of view is usually poorly designed.
 It is designed from the wrong perspective.
 An engineer's interface is easy to implement but not necessarily easy to use, as engineers tend to focus on what they have.
 They lack the vision of what they could have.
 Thus, they miss the point of a good interface.
 An engineer's interface is like an old Nokia phone.
 The shape and functionality were mostly determined by the engineers' preferences.
 The designers had little to say and were only allowed to smooth out the edges slightly.
 Meanwhile, a good interface is more like an iPhone.
 Here it was the other way around.
 Designers instructed the engineers on the necessary tasks, resulting in a phone with a user-friendly interface.
 This is how you should design your interfaces.
 You need someone with a vision for how your code should be utilized.
 Not just an engineer who excels at implementing the code but lacks understanding of how to use it.